O. Panneerselvam: Third term as Chief Minister, 2016

-Political crisis in AIADMK, 2017
+Political crisis in AIADMK, 2016 - 2017

+On 29 December 2016, V. K. Sasikala was unanimously elected as the General Secretary of the AIADMK by its general council.
+On 5 February 2017, the party legislature elected her as its leader and Chief Ministerial candidate.
+The resignation of Panneerselvam from the post of Chief Minister was accepted by the Tamil Nadu Governor on 6 February 2017.

+On 7 February 2017, after meditating at the memorial of Jayalalithaa, Panneerselvam publicly stated that he had been compelled by Sasikala to resign and announced his decision to challenge her leadership.
+On the same day, he was removed from the post of party treasurer.
+At the time, he was reported to have the support of 10MLAs and 12MPs, while the majority of party members expressed support for Sasikala.

-After his exit from AIADMK, Panneerselvam and his supporters appealed to the election commission to take action against the party General Secretary VKS and chief minister EPS .He also made a point to them that he needs the two leaf party symbol to contest in RK Nagar election.
+After his exit from AIADMK, Panneerselvam and his supporters appealed to the election commission to take action against the party General Secretary V. K. Sasikala and chief minister Edappadi K. Palaniswami.
+He also made a point to them that he needs the two leaf party symbol to contest in RK Nagar by-election.
 Also, Edappadi K. Palaniswami and supporters appealed against him, but the election commission rejected both the appeals and allotted two different symbols to each party.

 Deputy Chief Minister

 In August 2017, the Edappadi K. Palaniswami and O. Panneerselvam factions merged.
 He was made Deputy Chief Minister and was also given the finance portfolio.

-In 2019 Indian general election, his son P. Ravindhranath was only AIADMK candidate who won a seat, in Theni Lok Sabha constituency.

 Tussle in AIADMK over Chief Ministerial candidate, 2020

-The Tussle started in October 2020 when Minister for Milk and Dairy development K. T. Rajenthra Bhalaji tweeted that the party should go for elections, with EPS as the CM candidate.
+The Tussle started in October 2020 when Minister for Milk and Dairy development K. T. Rajenthra Bhalaji tweeted that the party should go for elections, with Edappadi K. Palaniswami as the Chiefminister candidate.
 A day before Balaji’s tweet, Cooperative Minister Sellur K. Raju said, “MLAs will elect the chief minister” when AIADMK wins the 2021 elections.
-Finally, then DCM Panneerselvam made the announcement that Palaniswami would be the chief ministerial candidate of the AIADMK on 20 October 2020 morning at a much awaited meeting at the AIADMK office in Chennai.
+Finally, the then Deputy Chief Minister Panneerselvam made the announcement that Palaniswami would be the chief ministerial candidate of the AIADMK on 20 October 2020 morning at a much awaited meeting at the AIADMK office in Chennai.